 Preventing Winter Faults

-There are various things you can do to prevent faults occurring during winter and when things do actually go wrong, there are some quick fixes you can implement.
+There are various things you can do to prevent air conditioning problems occurring during winter and when things do actually go wrong, there are some quick fixes you can implement.

 Ensure that the air discharge points and any vents are not blocked.